 Situated just 25 miles inland from the seaside beauty of Santa Barbara lies the bucolic Santa Ynez Valley; home to world class wineries, race horses, Danish pastries, award winning breweries, famous split pea soup, majestic oak studded hillsides, and scenic Lake Cachuma.

-The NatureTrack Film Festival will debut March 23 – 25, 2018, in the picturesque town of Los Olivos and will feature over 25 films curated to “ignite passion for nature through film.”
+The NatureTrack Film Festival will debut March 23 – 25, 2018, in the picturesque town of Los Olivos and will feature 59 films curated to “ignite passion for nature through film.”
 NatureTrack Film Festival founder and director Sue Eisaguirre conceived the idea for a local film festival as an extension of the nonprofit NatureTrack that she started in 2011.
 NatureTrack introduces school children to outdoor spaces from the seashore to the inland oak woodlands.
 As Sue says, “The natural beauty of the Santa Ynez Valley with its proximity to the coast and Los Padres National Forest, among other scenic attractions, makes it an ideal location for a film festival dedicated to the great outdoors,” and we think you’ll agree!

 The NatureTrack Film Festival will kick-off on Friday, March 23, 2018, with an opening reception preceding a full evening of films.
 A full slate of films will be offered on Saturday, and the festival will conclude on Sunday with a half day of programming and a closing reception.
-Films will screen at three venues in Los Olivos: St. Mark’s-In-The-Valley Episcopal Church, Los Olivos School, and the Santa Ynez Valley Grange #644.
+Films will screen at three venues in Los Olivos: St. Mark’s-In-The-Valley Episcopal Church, Gates Foss Center at Los Olivos School, and the Santa Ynez Valley Grange #644.

 NatureTrack will also be offering docent led hikes for those wishing to take advantage of the abundant natural beauty of the Santa Ynez Valley for a more immersive outdoor experience.
 So don’t forget your outdoor footwear or hiking boots!
 The festival is timed to take advantage of the explosive wildflower bloom that carpets the local Santa Ynez Valley hillsides and nearby Grass Mountain in particular.
 This is a not-to-be-missed nature event that attracts wildflower enthusiasts from all over the Valley, California, and beyond.